 Jonathan and David

-After David killed Goliath, Jonathan loved David so much that the Bible testified of his love this way, ‘the soul of Jonathan was knit to the soul of David, and Jonathan loved him as his own soul.’
+After David killed Goliath, Jonathan loved David so much that the Bible testified of his love this way: ‘the soul of Jonathan was knit to the soul of David, and Jonathan loved him as his own soul.’
 (1 Samuel 18:4).
-From that moment, Jonathan protected David from the murderous intent of his father King Saul (1Sa 19:1-4; 1Sa 20:12-36).
+From that moment, Jonathan protected David from the murderous intent of his father, King Saul (1Sa 19:1-4; 1Sa 20:12-36).
+Though Saul advised Jonathan to kill David, he did not listen.
+Also, Jonathan loved David and sought his welfare so much that he warned him about Saul.
 As Saul’s eldest and beloved son, Jonathan should have inherited the throne after Saul.
 But he would not mind giving the throne to David so that he would be David’s second in command (1 Samuel 23:17).

 The Story of the Good Samaritan

-In this powerful and timeless biblical narrative, Jesus tells the story of a man who is robbed, beaten, and left for dead on the side of the road.
+We see love being put into action in the Parable of the Good Samaritan.
+In this powerful biblical narrative, Jesus speaks of a man traveling from Jerusalem to Jericho.
+On the way, he is robbed, beaten, and left for dead on the side of the road.
 Both a priest and a Levite pass by the wounded man without offering any assistance.
 However, a Samaritan, who was despised by the Jewish community, stops to help the injured man.
 Despite the cultural and religious differences between them, the Samaritan tends to the man’s wounds, takes him to an inn, and even pays for his care.
-This story beautifully illustrates the true essence of love in action, transcending societal barriers and prejudices.
+This story beautifully illustrates love in action, transcending societal barriers and prejudices.
 (Luke 10:29-37)

 The Parable of the Prodigal Son